Blinded by the Light (2019 film): Box office

-Blinded by the Light has grossed $17.2 million.
+Blinded by the Light grossed $19.6 million worldwide.

 In Canada and the United States, the film was released alongside Where'd You Go, Bernadette, 47 Meters Down: Uncaged and Good Boys, and was projected to gross around $4 million from 2,307 cinemas in its opening weekend.
 It made $1.4 million on its first day, and went on to debut to $4.5 million, finishing ninth.
 Rival studios argued that Warner Bros. should have begun with a limited release to build audience interest, and that the film's August date was too close to that of Yesterday, a film that also depicts a young British Asian male inspired by a classic popular music act.